VekotinVerstas/AQLoRaBurk/README.md

 TTGO ESP32 LoRa V2 and V2.1 have been tested to be functional with this code.

+Surprisingly this code has been very stable: dozens of deployments have been running months without issues.

 # Gettings started

+## Arduino libraries

+Install the libraries below using Arduino IDE's

+`Sketch->Include Library->Manage Libraries...`:

+* Adafruit_Sensor
+* Adafruit_BME280
+* Adafruit_BME680
+* Adafruit_SSD1306
+* MCCI LoRaWAN LMIC library by IBM, Matthis Kooijman, Terry Moore etc.

+### Define radio type in LMIC lib

+Do not forget to define the radio type correctly

+`#define CFG_eu868 1`

+in `libraries/MCCI_LoRaWAN_LMIC_library/project_config/lmic_project_config.h` or from your BOARDS.txt.

+## The code

 1. Clone this repository
 2. Copy `settings-example.h` to `settings.h`